Rhinoplasty (Nose Job) Salt Lake City

 What Is Rhinoplasty Surgery?

-Because it is the most defining feature of the face, the size and shape of the nose has a significant impact on a person’s appearance.
+Because it is the most defining feature of the face, the size and shape of the nose have a significant impact on a person’s appearance.
 Patients seek rhinoplasty surgery for many different reasons.
 Some people want a straighter nose while others may want their nostrils narrowed.
 A large dorsal bump is often of concern as well as the size in proportion to the rest of the face.
 Furthermore, the nasal tip has a tendency to lose support and droop as a result of the normal aging process.

 Rhinoplasty (nasal surgery) is performed most often to achieve aesthetic and also functional results.
 Aesthetically, Dr. Thompson and Dr. Henstrom in Salt Lake City, Utah work to reshape the nose to achieve a more harmonious relationship with the rest of the face.
 Functionally, cartilage and bone are repositioned or reshaped to improve nasal breathing.
 The term septorhinoplasty is used when both functional and cosmetic components exist.
 With dual certification in facial plastic surgery and ear, nose, and throat surgery, both Dr. Thompson and Dr. Henstrom have performed many septorhinoplasty surgeries for patients experiencing breathing difficulties that also desire a more harmonious look.